Listeria Treatment During Pregnancy

 Monitoring your diet during pregnancy is important to avoid foodborne illnesses that can have an impact on your baby.
 Certain foods if prepared incorrectly can harbor bacteria and viruses that can be harmful to your body.
 Listeria is a type of bacteria that can be found in contaminated food and can cause an infection known as listeriosis.
 Listeriosis infections are relatively rare for an average person, but pregnant women have an increased risk of contracting it and developing complications.What is Listeria?

-Listeria has the ability to become a serious infection that can cause harm to both you and your baby.
+Listeria can become a serious infection that can cause harm to both you and your baby.
 Pregnant women with listeriosis have an increased risk of having a miscarriage or premature delivery.
 Premature delivery can cause several different complications with the baby, such as low birth weight, birth defects, and cognitive disabilities.
+This is why early testing for listeriosis is so critical.

 The baby may also be born already infected with listeria, which can be fatal.
 22% of cases of perinatal listeriosis result in stillbirth or neonatal death, which makes it crucial to get early treatment.
 With treatment of the illness, fetal infection and other complications can be avoided.Treatment for Listeriosis

 The standard treatment for listeriosis is antibiotics.
-The current antibiotic of choice for L. monocytogenes is called Ampicillin, however, there are many other types of antibiotics that can also successfully rid the infection.
+The current antibiotic of choice for L. monocytogenes is called Ampicillin.
+There there are other types of antibiotics to rid the body of listeria infection.
 The duration of treatment varies depending on how severe the infection is.
 If the listeria was detected early, antibiotic treatment may only last a week.
 If the infection has spread to other parts of the body, treatment can last as long as six weeks.
 Newborns born with listeriosis can be treated with the same type of antibiotics.How do I Avoid Contracting Listeria?

 To avoid listeria, you should practice safe food handling and make sure the food you're eating has been properly cooked and processed.
 Thoroughly wash all fruits and vegetables before consuming them, and keep preparation areas clean and disinfected.
 Regularly clean out your fridge and keep the thermometer at 40 degrees or below to prevent the growth of bacteria.